tobi9709/mypaper/README.md

 # mypaper
-A paper on my results on a certain topic.
+A publication on my results on a important topic.

 ## Abstract
 Useful contribution to this field !